Blocks in flat families of finite-dimensional algebras: Abstract

 \section{Abstract}

-We study the behavior of blocks in flat families of finite-dimensional algebras.
+We study the behavior of blocks in flat families of finite-di\-men\-sional algebras.
 In a general setting we construct a finite directed graph encoding a stratification of the base scheme according to the block structures of the fibers.
-We furthermore show that all block structures are determined by ``atomic'' ones living on the components of a Weil divisor.
-A byproduct is that the number of blocks of fibers defines a lower semicontinuous function on the base scheme.
-We prove that this semicontinuity also holds in more general settings.
+This graph can be explicitly obtained when the central characters of simple modules of the generic fiber are known.
+We show that the block structure of an arbitrary fiber is completely determined by ``atomic'' block structures living on the components of a Weil divisor.
+As a byproduct, we deduce that the number of blocks of fibers defines a lower semicontinuous function on the base scheme.
 We furthermore discuss how to obtain information about the simple modules in the blocks by generalizing and establishing several properties of decomposition matrices by Geck and Rouquier.